Eddie-Burbank/DildoFox-Vaniila/README.md

 - Cookie Auto-Delete
 - Foxy Proxy Standard
 - Tor-Control
-- My IP: (Custom Extension I Created for DildoFox)
+- My IP: (Custom Extension I Created for Dildofox)

 **** Configuring TOR ****

 The TOR-Control extension is pre-installed with this build.
 To configure, set Tor-Control to allow in private browsing mode under the extensions manager.
 Then go to the extension and click the ON/OFF button.
 This will bring up the options menu, where you need to set the PATH to the DIRECTORY the "tor.exe" file is located in.
-By default it is; "C:\Program Files\DildoFox\Tor-Control\Tor".
+By default it is; "C:\Program Files\Dildofox\Tor-Control\Tor".
 You can also adjust your WebRTC settings from this page.
-Once you have set the PATH to the DIRECTORY the "tor.exe" is located in, move to the "C:\Program Files\DildoFox\Tor-Control\Agent" directory and Run the "install.bat" file as administrator.
+Once you have set the PATH to the DIRECTORY the "tor.exe" is located in, move to the "C:\Program Files\Dildofox\Tor-Control\Agent" directory and Run the "install.bat" file as administrator.
 Now DildFox is configured to use the Tor Service.

 This extension is optional and manual proxy-configurations can still be added from the settings-GUI, or by using the recently added Foxy Proxy extension.